Sdfeagt/E-commerce-admin-page/README.md

 This project features an  E-Commerce Admin Panel, designed to vastly improve the way you can manage your online businesses!
 Unlike many other solutions avaiable on the market, this project features an intuitive, user-friendly UI, easy-to-use API's and ability to swiftly change between your stores.

-This app works in cnojuction with an e-commerce shop website, which you can find [here](https://github.com/Sdfeagt/E-commerce-shop-page).
+This app works in conjunction with an e-commerce shop website, which you can find [here](https://github.com/Sdfeagt/E-commerce-shop-page).

 ## Technologies